Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Domain decomposition of the modified Born series

+\one{In our framework, we do need a way to efficiently compute the off-diagonal elements in $V$.
+We realise that these elements represent the difference between the kernel applied to a point source in an infinite domain (Fig.~\ref{fig:correction_matrix}a) versus a periodic subdomain (Fig.~\ref{fig:correction_matrix}b).
+Fig.~\ref{fig:correction_matrix}c visualises this process repeated for different positions of the point source, giving the bottom-left part of $A_{12}$ (also see Fig.~\ref{fig:decompose}a and c).
+It can be seen that the magnitude of the elements decreases rapidly with increasing distance from the boundary.
+Therefore, we can truncate the off-diagonal blocks and keep only $t\ll N$ points, so that $A_{12}$ can be implemented as a $t\times t$ matrix-vector multiplication using only the first or last $t$ points of each edge of the subdomain.}

+\one{Due to the symmetry of the angular spectrum kernel, the off-diagonal elements of $V_{11}$ ($=V_{22}$) are equal to $-(A_{12}+A_{12}^T)$ (see Fig.~\ref{fig:decompose}d).
+In other words, we can use the same operator (up to a minus sign) to compute both the transfer between subdomains and the wrapping correction inside each subdomain.}

+\one{Note that this approach also eliminates the wrapping artefacts present in the original system (the corners in Fig.~\ref{fig:splitting}d).
+We therefore eliminate the need for expensive zero padding or perfectly matched layers \cite{berenger1994perfectly, liu1997pstd}, and instead use a thin anti-reflective boundary \cite{osnabrugge2021ultra}, reducing the computational costs and memory requirements.}

-Fig.~\ref{fig:truncate} visualises the truncated corrections in $V$ for the same example as Fig.~\ref{fig:decompose}.
-The operator $A$ obtained using the truncated corrections is shown in Fig.~\ref{fig:truncate}a.
-The decomposed operator $L$ (Eq.~\eqref{eq:LV_block}) shown in Fig.~\ref{fig:truncate}b remains unchanged irrespective of the truncation and is the same as in Fig.~\ref{fig:decompose}b.
-Fig.~\ref{fig:truncate}c shows the matrix representation of the operator $V$ obtained using the truncated corrections instead of the full corrections as in Fig.~\ref{fig:decompose}d.
-The effect of the truncation is visible in Fig.~\ref{fig:truncate}c as square blocks of size $t=6$.
+\one{Figure~\ref{fig:truncate} is a reproduction of Fig.~\ref{fig:decompose} but with truncated blocks for communication between subdomains (the off-diagonal blocks $A_{12}$ and $A_{21}$) and for removing the wrapping artefacts (the off-diagonal elements of $V_{11}$ and $V_{22}$).
+The operator $A$ obtained using these truncated blocks is shown in Fig.~\ref{fig:truncate}a.} The decomposed operator $L$ (Eq.~\eqref{eq:LV_block}) shown in Fig.~\ref{fig:truncate}b remains unchanged irrespective of the truncation and is the same as in Fig.~\ref{fig:decompose}b. \one{Figure~\ref{fig:truncate}c shows $V$ obtained using the truncation instead of the full blocks.} \two{The effect of the truncation is hardly visible in Fig.~\ref{fig:truncate}c as square blocks of size $t=6$, indicating that the effect of the truncation is small.
+In Section~\ref{subsubsec:results_truncation}, we analyse quantitatively the effect of the truncation parameter $t$ on the accuracy of the simulation.}